Waelwindows/DIVA_Tools/README.md

 + `FarcPack`: A program that allows you to pack/unpack .farc files.
 + `FDSC`: A program that converts compatible .dsc to .xml and vice versa
 + `TXP2DDS`: A tool that converts sega TXP files into DDS and vice versa.
-+ `SPRTool`: A specialized tools that deals with F2nd and later SPR files
++ `SPRTool`: A specialized tools that deals with F2nd SPR files
 + `DIVAFILEConverter`: A port of DIVAFILETool from s117

 # Tool Progress: